krishnardt/python_redis/redis_info.md

 TTL keyname gives how much faraway a key to expire to setup expiry and value ina single line - SETEX keyname duration(seconds) value to remove expiry PERSIST keyname

+Persistence:
+persistence can be achieved by 2 ways.
+1. snapshotting (default) --> becomes inefficient when the application is write intensive
+2. Append only file(AOF) --> appending the write operations to the aof file.(durable).

+snapshots:
+saves into a rdb file(by default)